 Downspouts shall be designed to be compatible with the building elevations (i.e. located in corners, not protruding from walls).
 See specific neighborhoods for guideline variations.

-All home plans submitted for review must indicate the full extent of proposed gutters and all downspout locations and the routing of all underground piping.
+All home plans, landscape plans or gutter vendor supplied drawing must be submitted for review.
+The plan must indicate the full extent of proposed gutters and all downspout locations and the routing of all underground piping.

 All utility feeds, meters, and vents must be painted to blend with adjacent surfaces (i.e., landscape green, weathered shingle gray, or foundation wall color).
 No exterior wires are allowed.
 All feeds to meter boxes must be screened and all boxes must be screened.